b3fr4nk/Python-CLI-Games-Tutorial/P03-ASCII-Art/content.md

       getAsciiArt(text, font)
 ```

-> [action]
->
-> Try to replace the code with the function in all other places.
+Try to replace the code with the function in all other places.
 Now your code is DRY!

 # In Review: You Can ...